 David and Hjördis passing through Heathrow Airport, London, en route to Nice.

 August / September 1982

-The first reports suggested that David had suffered a heart attack or a stroke.
+News reports suggested that David had suffered a heart attack or a stroke.
 “I have today consulted my expert Swiss doctor,” David responded, “and his considered view is that I am very possibly still alive.”

 On 3rd September The Sydney Herald printed a photo of David and Hjördis at Heathrow, and reported; “The actor denied reports that he was ill, saying that he was suffering from a pinched nerve.”

 “Here in Hollywood,” an American journalist wrote, “Niven’s son David Jr tells me that, contrary to the dire reports coming out of Europe, his father is ‘resting easy’ and ‘working on a new novel’.”

 Well aware that his million dollar book advance called for a second novel, David had the new book under way by January 1982.
 However, its anti-terrorism theme soon gave way to a story about a divorced author, which in turn became an achingly autobiographical account of an author suffering with motor neurone disease.
 The book was reportedly titled ‘From Dawn Until Dusk’.